 4. Ask yourself, have we fought or argued about this before?

-If you have, it is time to really resolve the issue you are fighting about.
+If you have, it is time to really resolve the root of the issue you are fighting about.

 5. Learn to compromise and forgive each other after the argument.